wswin5k/therapy-track/README.md

 # Installation on Android

-The following instructions require only adb (from Android platfrom-tools) and docker installed, and an Android phone.
+The following instructions require only adb (from Android platfrom-tools) and docker installed.
 The building processs takes place inside of a docker container.
+The instructions assume physical Android device, although it will work similar for an emulator.

 > [!TIP]
 > The commands below have shortcuts in Makefile.